Hospice Keystone House Hospice Team A Simple Wish F.A.Q.

-On August 17th, his 65th birthday, Jai requested to do a final dance for his mother who had never seen her son perform.
-Keystone staff quickly created a stage, made arrangements for his mother to be brought to Keystone House from Camden, and created an evening of entertainment under the stars for 100 people from the community.
-Mother and son were finally united, and hearts were touched by the passion of this skeletal figure fighting every move to make this night the dance of his life.
-That same night, August 17th, Jai was surprised by the opportunity to participate in an aggressive treatment.
-Although it was a difficult process for several months, Jai grew strong and left Keystone House to live in the community, teach dance to children, and work as a caregiver for those infirmed.
+Jai was a remarkable dancer, ballet master and choreographer who performed for over 30 years with the Paris Opera, other opera houses, and dance companies throughout Europe.
+In June 2004, Jai was first admitted to Keystone House.
+He was a frail 96 pound HIV/AIDS patient; barely able to care for himself.
+On August 17th, his 65th birthday, Jai requested to perform a final dance for his mother, as she had never shared this experience with him.
+The Keystone House staff created a stage, transported his mother from her home in Camden, NJ and created an evening of entertainment under the stars for 100 people from the community.
+Mother and son were finally united, and hearts were touched by Jai making this night, the dance of his life.
+On the same night, Jai was surprised with a “birthday present” – to participate in a new opportunity for aggressive treatment of his disease.
+Although treatment proved difficult for a few months, Jai grew strong and left Keystone House.
+He returned to live in the community, taught dance to children, and worked as a caregiver for the infirm.
+In 2015, 11 years after leaving Keystone House, Jai past away from lung cancer.
 Read more about Jai Chestnut.

 Dolores, a patient of KeystoneCare, was a lifelong Phillies fan.
-At the time, she and her family followed the path of a team member, Domonic Brown and enjoyed his success as he moved through the team’s ranks.
-Meeting Domonic was the last thing on Dolores’ bucket list.
-KeystoneCare worked to make her dream come true.
-She had the pleasure of meeting him at her Chestnut Hill home.
-Domonic brought Dolores a Phillies gift bag, complete with a Philly Phanatic doll and an autographed Domonic Brown Phillies T-shirt and baseball.
-A special thank you to Domonic Brown and the Philadelphia Phillies for their commitment to their fans!
+At the time, she and her family followed the career of Phillies player, Domonic Brown, enjoying his success as he moved through the ranks.
+Meeting Domonic Brown was Dolores’s final Bucket List wish.
+KeystoneCare professionals arranged for Dolores to meet her idol in her Chestnut Hill home, where he brought her a Phillies gift bag, complete with a Phillie Phanatic doll, and an autographed Domonic Brown Phillies T-shirt, and baseball.
+KeystoneCare says THANK YOU to Domonic Brown and the Philadelphia Phillies for their commitment to their fans!

-Mary always loved giraffes ever since she was a little girl, but she and her family never had a chance to visit a zoo.
-When KeystoneCare staff learned about Mary’s passion for giraffes, they arranged to have Mary and her friends visit the Philadelphia Zoo and meet Gus, their most popular giraffe.
+Ever since she was a little girl, Mary always loved giraffes but she and her family never visited a zoo.
+When KeystoneCare staff learned about Mary’s giraffe passion, they arranged to have Mary and her family visit The Philadelphia Zoo and meet Gus, their most popular giraffe.